Andrew Pinson: Georgia Court of Appeals

-Supreme Court
+Georgia Supreme Court

+Appointment

-In July 2021, Pinson was one of six candidates under consideration for appointment to the Supreme Court following the retirement of justice Harold Melton, the seat was eventually filled by Verda Colvin.
+In July 2021, Pinson was one of six candidates under consideration for appointment to the Georgia Supreme Court following the retirement of justice Harold Melton, the seat was eventually filled by Verda Colvin.
 On February 14, 2022, the governor appointed Pinson to be an associate justice of the Georgia Supreme Court following the resignation of David Nahmias July 17, 2022.
 He was sworn into office on July 20, 2022.
-Pinson will be succeeded by Ben Land on the court of appeals.
+Pinson was succeeded by Ben Land on the court of appeals.

+Election to full term

+In May 2024, Pinson was elected to a full term on the Supreme Court over John Barrow.